 All students are provided with organizational strategies that promote independence.
 Supports are customized for the class as a whole, and further individualized to provide the necessary level of support for each student.

 Schedules: These interventions involve the presentation of a task list that communicates a series of activities or steps required to complete a specific activity.
 Schedules are often supplemented by other interventions such as reinforcement.
 Schedules can take several forms including written words, pictures or photographs, or work stations.

-Self-management: These interventions involve promoting independence by teaching individuals with ASD to regulate their behavior by recording the occurrence/non-occurrence of the target behavior, and securing reinforcement for doing so.
+Self-management: These interventions involve promoting independence by teaching children to regulate their behavior by recording the occurrence/non-occurrence of the target behavior, and securing reinforcement for doing so.
 Initial skills development may involve other strategies and may include the task of setting one’s own goals.
-In addition, reinforcement is a component of this intervention with the individual with ASD independently seeking and/or delivering reinforcers.
+In addition, reinforcement is a component of this intervention with the child independently seeking and/or delivering reinforcers.
 Examples include the use of checklists (using checks, smiley/frowning faces), wrist counters, visual prompts, and tokens.

 Story-based Intervention Package: Treatments that involve a written description of the situations under which specific behaviors are expected to occur.
 Stories may be supplemented with additional components (e.g., prompting, reinforcement, discussion, etc.).

 Social Stories™ are the most well-known story based interventions and they seek to answer the “who,” “what,” “when,” “where,” and “why” in order to improve perspective-taking